-GUIDELINE OBJECTIVES 2014 Management of the organisation Credit rating.
-Maintenance of stable credit rating.
+Guideline Objectives 2014 Management of the organisation - Credit rating. - Maintenance of stable credit rating.
 Fair business practice Implementation of the Declaration on Fair Business.
 To increase the amount of work in cases of suspected fraud detected by key fraud indicators.
-Continuing with activities in the anticorruption working group operating under the auspices of the UN Global Compact Slovenia.
 Drafting and implementing the Code of Conduct of the Triglav Group.
 Increase the number of processed cases detected by key fraud indicators by at least 100%.
+A viving this conduction of the Triglav Group.
+A viving this conduction of the Triglav Group.
+Continuing with activities in the anti-corruption working group operating under the auspices of the UN Global Compact Slovenia.
 Active participation and support to the program UNGC for increasing fair business practice standards.
 Recruitment and work practices Using preventive measures to contribute to healthy working conditions.
 Employee training.
 Training and communication on health promotion in the framework of the Triglav.smo project Better accessibility to knowledge by putting in practice new web training courses.
 Each employee has the possibility to take part in at least one training.
 Human rights Zero tolerance for discrimination, harassment or mobbing at the workplace.
 Continuation of implementing measures of zero tolerance for discrimination, harassment or mobbing at the workplace.
 Responsibility to clients and suppliers Insurance education.
-To make the services of the insurance company available to the disabled people.
-Launch of the insurance education campaign.
-Designation of the sales point accessibility for various types of disability.
-Implementation at least measure aimed to improve access to insurance services.
-Engagement in the community and its development Child safety in traffic.
-Organisation of at least 10 prevention campaign for children with the Watch Out Doggy mascot in the framework of the Children of Triglav - Safe or Roads Volunteering of the employees in local communities.
-Continuation of the Triglav Generations in At least 10% employees as active volunteers Take at least 3,000 children to the ski jumping Planica drive. event in Planica of those for at least 100 children with special needs; raising awareness of the
+To make the services of the insurance company available to the disabled people. - Launch of the insurance education campaign Designation of the sales point accessibility for various types of disability Implementation at least measure aimed to improve access to insurance services.
+Engagement in the community and its - Child safety in traffic. - Organisation of at least 10 prevention campaign for children with the Watch Out Doggy mascot in the framework of the Children of Triglav - Safe on Roads development Volunteering of the employees in local communities.
+Continuation of the Triglav Generations in Planica drive.
+3rd Triglav Run.
+At least 10% employees as active volunteers Take at least 3,000 children to the ski jumping event in Planica of those for at least 100 children with special needs; raising awareness of the participants regarding environmental responsibility.
+Organisation of the Triglav Run with at least 1,000 active participants; implementation of at least Continuation of the "Children of Triglav - Carefree at Play, in Harmony with Nature" project.
+Prevention activity promotion. one measure for mitigating the environmental impact of the event - Participation in the renovation of at least 2 playgrounds - Designing an application for warnings regarding dangerous points at home.
+Mitigating adverse effects on the - Waste management.
+Awareness campaign among the employees regarding correct waste sorting.
+Upgrading waste sorting bins at the headquarters of regional units. environment - Let's Clean the Mountains and Hills.
+Cooperation with at least one organisation in addition to the Alpine Association of Slovenia.
+At least one activity aimed at the elderly and children.
+To build and maintain an active fan community of the Triglav Group in social media. - Reducing greenhouse gas emissions.
+Raising awareness of the employees regarding rational energy consumption.
+Implementation of a pilot relating to central document printing.
+Implementing at least one additional measure for mitigating adverse effects on the environment.
+Carbon footprint calculation for at least three headquarters of the Triglav Group subsidiaries.